 What does a good horse diet look like?

 Let’s take what vets and nutritional experts agree is actually needed in your horse’s feed.
 What will provide the right minerals and vitamins?
-If they are in work, how will the right amount of energy for the job they are being asked to do be given?
+If they are in work, how will the right amount of energy be given for the job they are being asked to do?
 And how do you achieve a diet that doesn’t blow their minds or load them with excess sugar, high starch and ingredients which are difficult to digest?

 The vast majority of horse owners agree that the horse needs a plentiful, ad lib supply of good quality forage.